N. Chandrababu Naidu: Development of Hyderabad

+Amaravati Capital

-During his third term between 2014 and 2019, Naidu took up the ambitious project of building a capital city Amaravati for the bifurcated state.
+Following the bifurcation of the state.
+In his third term between 2014 and 2019, Naidu took up the ambitious project of building a greenfield capital city Amaravati.
 Andhra Pradesh also became the number one state in Ease of Doing Business (EoDB) Rankings during this period.

 Awards

 Naidu has won a number of awards, including IT Indian of the Millennium from India Today, Business Person of the Year by The Economic Times, South Asian of the Year from Time Asia, Golden Peacock Award for leadership in Public Service & Economic Transformation, and membership in the World Economic Forum's Dream Cabinet.
 Naidu chaired the National IT Panel under the National Democratic Alliance (India) (NDA) government and was described as one of the "hidden seven" working wonders of the world by Profit (Oracle Corporation's monthly magazine).
 Naidu was offered an honorary professorship by US business school, the Kellogg School of Management in 2000.
 He was the Chairman of National Task Force on Micro-irrigation from Government of India, Ministry of Agriculture in 2003.
 He was the head of 13-member Committee of Chief Ministers to promote digital payment systems and financial inclusion in India which was constituted by federal government in 2016.